Moving the dolls' house at Uppark

-June was a busy month for our team at Uppark.
-We had the challenge of moving our doll's house which dates back to between 1735-1740, to a newly decorated room.
+In June 2016, we had the challenge of moving our 18th-century dolls' house to a newly decorated room.

-The rare doll's house was brought to Uppark when Sarah Lethieullier married Sir Matthew Fetherstonhaugh in 1746 and has been at Uppark ever since. doll's houses at this time were reflective of a family’s high status.
-Collecting items to fill the house would have been a hobby for young ladies like Sarah.
+The rare dolls' house was brought to Uppark soon after Sarah Lethieullier married Sir Matthew Fetherstonhaugh in 1746 and has been at Uppark ever since.
+Dolls' houses at this time were often reflective of a family’s high status, and collecting items to fill the house would have been a hobby for young ladies like Sarah.
 They then would have been able to show it off to friends and family.

 The big move

-In January, we moved the dolls’ house from the stewards’ hall to the lower servants’ hall, so that we could refurbish the stewards’ hall.
-Five months later, we again had the mammoth task of moving the dolls’ house back to the newly decorated room, where you’ll now find it when you visit.
+In January, we moved the dolls’ house to the lower servants’ hall so that we could refurbish the stewards’ hall.
+Five months later, we again had the task of moving the dolls’ house back to the newly decorated room, where you’ll now find it when you visit.

 After having secured a section of the house onto two sets of wheels, we slowly navigated through the basement to the new room.
 Once the sections were separated, we were able to reconstruct the house starting with the rusticated basement that supports it.

-After some last adjustments to ensure the house was sitting happily, there was a huge sigh of relief from the team.
-We spent the next couple of days restoring each item to its original place within the house.
+After some adjustments to ensure the house was sitting squarely, there was a huge sigh of relief from the team.
+We spent the next couple of days restoring each item to its original location within the house.

 Looking inside the house